 - Admission is based on a critical writing sample that demonstrates mastery in written English,

 an ability to analyze literature, and, ideally, research skills that support literary

-- MA students have the opportunity to apply for teaching associate positions in the English Department.
+- MA students have the opportunity to apply for teaching associate and graduate assistant positions in the English Department.
 Teaching Associates are limited to taking two courses (6 semester-units) while teaching one or two sections of lower-division General Education courses, usually Freshman Composition.
 Teaching Associates receive, in addition to a modest salary, a 6-unit fee waiver.